filipnet/checkmk-telegram-notify/README.md

 The following Script is for Check_MK, I have used it exclusively with the RAW version 1.6.0_p18.

+## REQUIREMENTS
+In order for Check_MK to send alerts (notifications) to the Telegram Messenger, we need

+* a bot
+* a username for the bot
+* an API token
+* a chat ID

+There are a lot of good instructions for this on the Internet, so this is not part of this documentation.

 ## INSTALLATION
 Change to your Check_MK site user
 ```